microsoft/devhome/CONTRIBUTING.md

 We employ a bot engine to help us automate common processes within our workflow.

-We drive the bot by tagging issues with specific labels which cause the bot engine to close issues, merge branches, etc. This bot engine helps us keep the repo clean by automating the process of notifying appropriate parties if/when information/follow-up is needed, and closing stale issues/PRs after reminders have remained unanswered for several days.
+We drive the bot by tagging issues with specific labels which cause the bot engine to close issues, merge branches, etc. This bot engine helps us keep the repo clean by automating the process of notifying appropriate parties if / when information / follow-up is needed, and closing stale issues / PRs after reminders have remained unanswered for several days.

 Therefore, if you do file issues or create PRs, please keep an eye on your GitHub notifications.
 If you do not respond to requests for information, your issues/PRs may be closed automatically.